What Is Inflation? Explained for Kids

 This site is created by a Bitcoin advocate and parent.
 It presents one perspective on money and financial education.
 Nothing here is financial advice.
 Bitcoin is volatile and you can lose money.
 Consult a licensed financial advisor before making investment decisions for your family.

-Get the Free PDFKeep reading
+Get the BookKeep reading

 Why Does Money Lose Value?
 Explained for Kids